 As a driver, you’ve probably come across some confusing parking signs such as, “Compact Car Parking Only.”
 A person hunting for a convenient parking spot may think, “Compact compared to what?”
 Parking signs like this leave room for interpretation.
 When you make rules for online exams, be sure to leave no room for interpretation by making them understandable and direct.

 Creating an online exam is one thing, making test rules is another.
 Both are equally important to your students’ success and testing experience.
 In addition to common test rules, be cognizant of other rules and accommodations you may need to include.

-Whether you’re new to online tests or just looking for some new tips, this blog post will show you how to effectively make test rules that avoid confusion and guide your students to a successful online testing experience.
+Whether you’re new to online tests or just looking for some new tips, this blog post will show you how to effectively make rules for online exams that avoid confusion and guide your students to a successful online testing experience.
 Let’s explore.

 Examples of common test rules

-Rules to follow during all remotely proctored exams:
+Rules to follow during all online proctored exams:

 - You must use a functioning webcam and microphone

 - No cell phones or other secondary devices in the room or test area